giuliachiola/super-blog-content/til/shell/console-outputs.md

 ---
-title: Add console outputs only in production mode
+title: Show console outputs based on environment
 abstract: A project can be beautiful from the outside, but if the browser console is full of messy outputs it will immediately seem confusing and carelessly.
 quote: If we have the attitude that it’s going to be a great day it usually is
 quoteAuthor: Catherine Pulsifier